FlavourSys/user-manual/installation/client.rst

 - In a NAS environment, go to the Windows Explorer and select **Map Network Drive** from the **Tools** menu.
-In the dialog window, select **Browse** and click on the IP address or hostname of the Mint server.
-You will now be asked for your username and password, please make sure to select **Remember credentials** here.
+In the dialog window, select **Browse** and click on the IP address or host name of the Mint server.
+You will now be asked for your user name and password, please make sure to select **Remember credentials** here.
 Once you entered your credentials, a list of network shares will appear underneath the server entry.
 Select one of them and assign it a drive letter.
 Make sure